Chung Mong-won: Professional hockey team owner

-Chung became involved in ice hockey in 1994, after his employees asked to form a team.
+Chung founded the first professional ice hockey team in South Korea in 1994, when he became involved after his employees asked to form a team.
 He financed the foundation of a professional hockey team in 1994 known as Mando Winia, which later became Halla Winia and then Anyang Halla.
 He was a co-founder of the Asia League Ice Hockey in 2003, which included teams from China, Japan, and the Russian Far East, in addition to Korea.
 As of 2020, Anyang Halla have won five Asia League Ice Hockey championships, won the most regular-season games, and regularly sends players to represent Korea in international competitions.

 Chung was a franchise owner of Kiekko-Vantaa from 2012 to 2015, as a subsidiary of Halla Group.

 Korean international ice hockey

 Chung served as manager of the South Korea men's national ice hockey team for seven Ice Hockey World Championships between 2003 and 2016.
 He became vice-president of the Korea Ice Hockey Association in 2010, then was elected its president in 2013.
 The national team earned several promotions during his tenure, which included winning Division II three times in 2003, 2007, and 2009, then winning Division 1 in 2012 and again in 2015.
 In 2015, Chung signed an agreement with DHL for logistics support, which meant that players and team staff no longer had to transport equipment themselves.
 He served as manager of the South Korea under-18 men's national ice hockey team manager during competitions in 2017 and 2018.

 After Pyeongchang County was named host of the 2018 Winter Olympics, Chung set out to improve South Korea's standing in the world ice rankings to ensure its participation in ice hockey at the 2018 Winter Olympics.
 He hired Sarah Murray to coach the South Korea women's national ice hockey team, and brought in Jim Paek and Richard Park who both had playing experience in the National Hockey League to coach the men's national team.
 The men's team placed second in 2017 IIHF World Championship Division I to earn promotion to the top tier at the 2018 IIHF World Championship.
-The women's team played together on a Unified Korea team including athletes from North Korea and South Korea, a first for the two Koreas at the Olympic Games.
+The women's team played together on a Unified Korea team including athletes from North and South Korea, a first for the two Koreas at the Olympic Games.

 Chung has stated a desire for the Gangneung Hockey Centre to become the focus of ice hockey in Korea, and to leave an Olympic Games legacy.
 He said, "My dream is to turn Gangneung into a hockey town.
 I hope to see the day when people think of Gangneung, they'll think of hockey".
 In 2019, the Korea Ice Hockey Association voted to run its national development programs in Gangneung.